ReubenStr0bel/Duo-Teithio-Website/README.md

 #### Typography
   The Montserrat font is used throughout the website.
 It is modern and stylish while still being easy to read at smaller sizes.
 Sans Serif is used as a fall back in case of issues with importing the font into the site.
 #### Imagery
-  The main hero image is of Duo Teithio with a gold background and images throughout convey a sense of sophistication.
+  The main hero image is of Duo Teithio with a gold background and images throughout convey a sense of sophistication as well as showcasing the various instruments played by the duo.

   ### Wireframes

-    -   Home Page (Nav bar, Hero image, Newletter modal, upcoming concerts, contact us)
+    -   Home Page (Nav bar, Hero image, Newletter form, upcoming concerts, biographies)

-    -   Biography Page

     -   Gallery Page